LogCreative/DialogCreater/README.md

 ### Visual Basic .NET (`.sln`)

-Visual Basic .NET solution file requires Visual Studio 2013+ to open.
+Visual Basic .NET solution file requires Visual Studio 2013+ to open, with .NET Framework 3.5 installed.

 Before opening the solution file, please confirm your display font scaling is 100%.
 Otherwise, the project file will fail to display correctly and save such will casue **permenate damage** towards the original file.